DMEK

 What is the difference between DSAEK and DMEK?

 DSAEK is very similar to DMEK except that DMEK is an even thinner tissue.
 It dose not include any of the cornea stroma.
 Instead it includes the very inner layer of Descemet's Membrane and endothelial cells.
-On average vision may be slightly sharper than DSAEK, however post operative detachments requiring additional air or gas into the eye are more common
+On average vision may be slightly sharper than DSAEK, however post operative detachments requiring additional air or gas into the eye are more common.

 Preparing for DMEK Surgery

-ed medications can be taken with a small sip of water.
-It is important to continue taking the medical eye drops (e.g. for gl
+Do not eat or drink after midnight prior to your surgery.
+Any needed medications can be taken with a small sip of water.
+It is important to continue taking the medical eyedrops (e.g. for glaucoma) that you would normally use on the same day of surgery.

 The Surgery